Tropby/NuklearCPP/README.md

 ```

-# Supportet Widgets
+# Widgets

-Currently the following widgets are supportet:
+Currently the following widgets are supported:
 - Button
 - Checkbox
 - Groupbox